-The important result of Table 4 is the size of the attenuation bias between LP-OLS and LP-IV.
+The important result of Table 4 is the size of the attenuation bias in the case of LP-OLS compared to LP-IV.
 The differences are economically sizable and statistically significant as indicated by the Hausman tests of columns 3 and 6.
 Conditional ignorability clearly fails.
-Using LP-OLS estimates (column 1) and the full sample, output would be estimated to by about 0.06% lower four years after an increase in interest rates of 1%.
-In contrast, the LP-IV effect is measured to be nearly a 3% decline, or about a 0.6% annualized rate of lower growth.
+Using LP-OLS estimates (column 1) and the full sample, output would be estimated to be about 0.18% lower four years after an increase in interest rates of 1%.
+In contrast, the LP-IV effect is measured to be nearly a 2.9% decline, or about a 0.5% annualized rate of lower growth.
 A similar pattern is observable for the price response.
 Full sample LP-OLS estimates are largely insignificant and often have the wrong sign.
 LP-IV estimates are sizable, significant, and have the right sign.

 Comparing the full sample results with the post-WW2 results we find differences in the output response to be relatively minor.
 The price response, however, becomes somewhat delayed.
-The LP-IV response suggests that on impact and the year after, the price response is essentially zero although by year 4, prices are expected to be about 2% lower than they were four years earlier.
+The LP-IV response suggests that on impact and the year after, the price response is essentially zero although by year 4, prices are expected to be about 1.8% lower than they were four years earlier.
 Tests for weak instruments suggest the trilemma instrument is relevant and tests of the null that the LATE estimated with LP-IV is statistically different from zero.
 Interest rates have a strong effect on output and prices for the subpopulation of pegs.